guillim/dgm-image-tags-french/README.md

 ## Scaling

 By default, AWS Lambda limits the total concurrent executions across all functions within a given region to 100.
 The default limit is a safety limit that protects you from costs due to potential runaway or recursive functions during initial development and testing.
 To increase this limit above the default, follow the steps in [To request a limit increase for concurrent executions](http://docs.aws.amazon.com/lambda/latest/dg/concurrent-executions.html#increase-concurrent-executions-limit).

+# Acknowledgment
+This repo was originaly created by [serverless](https://github.com/serverless/examples/tree/master/aws-node-rekognition-analysis-s3-image) and all the credit is for them